arc-eng/cli-demo/daily-report/README.md

 - 📊 Check the status of ongoing development efforts
 - etc

-With PR Pilot, you can automate the process of collecting and summarizing this information, creating a daily report that you can read in the morning to catch up on what happened yesterday.
+With Arcane Engine, you can automate the process of collecting and summarizing this information, creating a daily report that you can read in the morning to catch up on what happened yesterday.

 ## Prerequisites
 - A Slack workspace to post the daily reports
-- Slack integration enabled in PR Pilot
+- Slack integration enabled in Arcane Engine

 ## 🛠️ How it works

 Running [run.sh](run.sh) will:

-1. **📥 Collect Information**: PR Pilot gathers data from Github and other tools to summarize the day's activities from a list of Github repos
+1. **📥 Collect Information**: Arcane Engine gathers data from Github and other tools to summarize the day's activities from a list of Github repos
-2. **📝 Generate Report**: Using a template, PR Pilot organizes the information into a structured report.
+2. **📝 Generate Report**: Using a template, Arcane Engine organizes the information into a structured report.
 3. **💾 Deliver Report**: The report is saved as a Markdown file in `daily-reports/<OWNER>/<REPO>/<DATE>.md`

 ### 🤖 Automation